 - Divide your hair into three sections with clips.
 Bottom, middle, and crown.
-These non-slip clips are strong enough for thick hair.
 You’ll work with the sections one by one in the order above, which will give you those beach waves we’re after (no perfect curls here!).

 - Release the section of hair from the curler, and while it’s still hot, gently pull on the ends.
 This helps turn the curl into a beachy wave or loose wave rather than a tight curl pattern.
 Keep your hands off of the curl while it cools and sets.

-- Once the entire section is curled, mist a texturizing spray on top (my favorite is Oribe’s Dry Texturizing Spray (again, I know it’s pricey, but well worth it!) and let it continue to cool.
+- Once the entire section is curled, mist a texturizing spray on top.
+My favorite is Oribe’s Dry Texturizing Spray and let it continue to cool.

 - Release the middle section of hair from the clip and repeat the process, making sure to alternate each curl.
 With this layer, try to curl the portion of hair you’re working on the opposite direction of the curled section from the bottom portion right below it.
 Each curl you wrapped right should be surrounded by curls you wrapped left, kind of like a checkerboard pattern.
 Leave the face sections for last, and when you get there, forget about the alternating curls—everything around the face should be directed back.
 Layer in more texturizing spray once you’re done with this section.